What Is Brainspotting?

 -

-Reduction or elimination of triggers over time
+The reduction or even elimination of triggers over time